Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

 Selecting Columns
 -----------------

-Select specific columns in a DataFrame using ``.select``, which also takes Expressions as an input.
+Select specific columns in a DataFrame using :meth:`df.select() <daft.DataFrame.select>`, which also takes Expressions as an input.

 .. code-block:: python